 Over 40 works by local, national and international artists set within the 5 acres of award winning subtropical garden the new sculpture park is 1 km trail for art and garden enthusiasts.

 Each sculpture is numbered along the trail and a free full colour catalogue is available to take around with you with more details about the artworks.
-There’s a wide range of materials and concepts including 3D printed objects, cast resin, sculpted wood and metal and ceramics there’s even a ‘bloke in a bath’!
+There’s a wide range of materials and concepts including 3D printed objects, cast resin, sound, sculpted wood and metal and ceramics

 The sculpture park is part of the natural evolution of Wharepuke from orchard to nursery to Garden of Significance and complements the existing art based businesses, The Wharepuke Print Studio and the Art at Wharepuke Gallery already on site as well as the cottage accommodation (guests have free unrestricted entry to the sculpture park during their stay) and the café.